 It’s hopeless trying to get to sleep with a full mind – I am sure everyone has experienced this.
-By learning to focus on de-cluttering the mind, helps to be able to do the same when needing to rest.
-Meditation techniques practiced as part of yoga generally help to clear the thoughts that rattle around on “loop” and it gives the nervous system some down time.
+Learning to focus on de-cluttering the mind helps when needing to rest.
+Meditation techniques practiced as part of yoga help to clear the thoughts that rattle around on a loop and it gives the nervous system some down time.

 Many of us battle with self-esteem and there are unfortunately plenty of things that prompt a negative self-image including the media, social expectations and unresolved issues from the past.

 However, yoga has a way of finding positiveness in life and in yourself, by subtly promoting awareness of situations, forgiveness, empathy and gratitude, which invariably spills into everyday life.

 Apart from having a leaner, more toned body from a regular practice, which will add to building confidence, a sense of achievement and growth is felt by yogis, for the dedication of practice.
 Also, a sense of being part of something bigger than the everyday issues we face.

 Many digestive issues are caused from stress so with yoga being a preventative method for stress, this has a knock-on effect with the digestive system function.